minio/docs/source/operations/concepts.rst

 A server pool a set of :mc:`minio server` nodes that pool their drives and resources to support object storage write and retrieval requests.

 MinIO supports adding one or more server pools to existing MinIO deployments for horizontal expansion.
-When MinIO has multiple server pools available, an individual object always writes to the same server pool.
+When MinIO has multiple server pools available, an individual object always writes to the same erasure set in the same server pool.

-If one server pool goes down, objects on other pools remain accessible.
+If one server pool goes down, MinIO halts I/O to all pools until the cluster resumes normal operations.
+You must restore the pool to working operation to resume I/O to the deployment.
+Objects written to other pools remain safe on disk while you perform repair operations.

 The :mc-cmd:`~minio server HOSTNAME` argument passed to the :mc:`minio server` command represents a Server Pool: